viniciusaportela/ad-2019/backend/README.md

 ## Constants

-Salvos todas as constantes do sistema, atualmente salva apenas as Classes de Erro
+Salvos todas as constantes do sistema, atualmente salva apenas as classes de **Erro**

 ## Controllers